PHACDataHub/infra-core/cloud-workstation-template/docs/jupyter-and-rstudio.md

 ### Cloud Workstation Upgrades

 As per the upstream documentation on [Cloud Workstations architecture](https://cloud.google.com/workstations/docs/architecture#vpc-network), it is possible to configure cloud workstations to retain the persistent disk when the unerlying cloud VM is deleted via the setting cloud workstations' [reclaim policy](https://cloud.google.com/workstations/docs/customize-development-environment#reclaimpolicy).
 Setting this reclaim policy enables the persistent disk to be mounted to a newly created VM instance, thereby allowing the base VM instance to be periodically destroyed and recreated so that updates to the underlying operating system can happen.

-### GCP VM Image Scanning and Upgrades

-Vertex AI Workbench supports [automatically upgrading instances](https://cloud.google.com/vertex-ai/docs/workbench/user-managed/upgrade#automatic_upgrade), which is a setting that can be specified when the instance is created.
-This is currently set using the [`notebook-upgrade-schedule`](https://github.com/PHACDataHub/infra-core/blob/vertex-template/vertex-workbench-template/notebooks.tf#L38) metadata field and defining a cron schedule to specify the upgrade frequency.

-Vertex AI Workbench checks whether your instance can be upgraded, and if so, Vertex AI Workbench upgrades this instance.
-We also can upgrade user-installed libraries by adding ```--user``` flag [User-installed libraries](https://cloud.google.com/vertex-ai/docs/workbench/user-managed/upgrade#user-installed-libraries)

-By default, the Vertex AI notebook VM images used in this template have auto upgrading enabled so that patches are regularly applied.

 ## Image Builds